MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters-advanced.md

 ## Filter editor

 Use the filter editor on the grid page to view the set of conditions in the current view.
-You can also add more or remove conditions from the filter data.
+You can also add more or remove conditions from the filtered data.

 > [!div class="mx-imgBorder"]
 >![Select to edit the filters.](media/edit-filters.gif "Edit filters")

 1. To remove a condition, select the More commands button (**…**) next to a row and then select, **Delete**.

-2. Follow these step to add a conditions:
+2. Follow these steps to add a conditions:

    - To add a single condition, select **Add row**.
 Select a column, an operator, and a value to create a condition.